This is the interface for the configuration of the UI (user interface).

 - No magic

-from one toolkit to another or to support multiple native toolkits with a single codebase with reasonable
+another or to support multiple native toolkits on a single codebase with reasonable effort.

 - Not small